Lice - body; Pediculosis corporis; Vagabond disease

 Body lice live in the seams and folds of clothing.
 They feed on human blood and lay their eggs and deposit waste matter on the skin and clothing.

-Lice die within 5 to 7 days at room temperature if they fall off a person, but they can live in clothing for up to 1 month.
+Lice die within 3 days at room temperature if they fall off a person into most areas of the environment.
+However, they can live in the seams of clothing for up to 1 month.

 You can get body lice if you come in direct contact with someone who has lice.
 You can also get lice from infected clothing, towels, or bedding.